Debunking Common Myths About HIV

 MYTH: “I am over 50!
 I don’t need to worry about HIV.”

 REALITY: HIV transmission is about behavior, not how old you are.
-Moreover, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.
+Moreover, according to the CDC, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.

 MYTH: “I am in a monogamous relationship.
 I don’t have to worry about HIV.”